Need something to take your BBQ ribs to the next level? Here are 7 of the best woods to use at your next smoking cook-off.

-The types of wood chips that are best for pork ribs are traditional woods like hickory, oak and mesquite.
+The types of wood chunks that are best for pork ribs are traditional woods like hickory, oak and mesquite.
 However pork also matches really well with chips that are sweet and fruity in flavor, like apple, pecan, cherry and maple.

 BBQ smoking involves a lot of steps, and so many variables that you can change to tweak your smoked meat to your liking.
 With this though some plenty of opportunity for error, particularly when it comes to choosing the right wood to use.